Sneak Peek – Chapter 1 of “To Condemn a Witch”

 Elspeth.

-Matilda’s former coven sister hovered on the crowd’s edge, ready to escape.
-Is she here to comfort or gloat?
+Her traitorous coven sister hovered on the crowd’s edge, ready to escape.

-Admiral Goring, in his powdered wig and expensive frock coat, smugly counted eight pounds and four shillings for the executioner, right in front of Matilda, as his pretty wife rubbed the cross round her neck.
-“Money well spent,” the admiral said with a wink to the mysterious English nobleman—the witch hunter.
-She’d never seen the witch hunter’s face in the village until her arrest and torture.
+Admiral Goring, in his powdered wig and expensive frock coat, smugly counted eight pounds and four shillings for the executioner as his pretty wife rubbed the cross around her neck.
+“Money well spent,” he said with a wink to the witch hunter—a mysterious English nobleman.
+She’d never seen his face in the village until her arrest and torture.

 “I’m a healer.
 I’m innocent,” she called out, voice even raspier now than the day of her capture.

 The witch hunter’s lips curled into a sickening grin.
 “I know,” he hissed just loud enough for her ears.
-Dressed in a dark-colored coat that shimmered when he moved, he gave a nod to Admiral Goring, then immersed himself into the crowd like a snake slithering through tall grass.
+Dressed in a dark-colored coat that shimmered when he moved, he nodded at Admiral Goring, then slipped into the crowd like a snake slithering through the grass.

 A break appeared in the gray clouds as a murder of ravens flew from the partially collapsed castle roof, and black feathers rained down.
 Rage bubbled inside her.
 Was my life not enough?
-Why kill a child?
+Why kill my niece too?
 Did Elspeth use Fiona’s life to pay for her own freedom?

 As the torchbearers passed the water gate, only yards away to set her aflame, the witch hunter closed in on Fiona.
-Matilda’s bound hands curled into fists and her muscles strained against her skin and the ropes as the fury boiled over, hotter than the approaching torches.
+Matilda’s bound hands curled into fists and her muscles strained against the ropes.
+Her temper exploded like a struck match, hotter than the approaching torches.
 Raising her eyes, she called out.
 “Eisd rium a Dhia.
 Beira, Queen of Winter, first Cailleach, Goddess, Destroyer, Protector.”
 The price of her soul would be steep, but worth it.
-“May your rage annihilate mine enemies.”
+“May your ancient power annihilate mine enemies.”

 “Enjoy your last dance with the Devil,” Admiral Goring shouted over the murmurs and cries of the villagers, now drowned out by the roars of the flames.
 “Thy tongue shall never abuse these people again.”